 Frequently Asked Questions

-What is the gravenhurst health hub?
+What is the Gravenhurst Health Hub?

 Gravenhurst Health Hub is a comprehensive health facility designed to meet the needs of the local community through a range of medical services.
 We prioritize patient-centered care, ensuring that individuals have access to a variety of health resources in one location.
 Our facility includes both preventative and curative services, fostering a holistic approach to wellness.